dapr/docs/daprdocs/content/en/operations/resiliency/resiliency-overview.md

         duration: 5s
         maxRetries: 3

-    # circuit breakers are automatically instantiated per component and app endpoint.
+    # circuit breakers are automatically instantiated per component and app instance.
     # circuit breakers maintain counters that live as long as the Dapr sidecar is running.
 They are not persisted.
     circuitBreakers:
       simpleCB: